ws-garcia/VBA-CSV-interface/docs/examples/advanced-examples.md

     Set CSVint = New CSVinterface
     With CSVint.parseConfig
         .path = "C:\Mixed Line Breaks.csv"
-        .recordsDelimiter = vbLf 'All delimiters will be turned into vbLf .turnStreamRecDelimiterToLF = True
+        .dialect.recordsDelimiter = vbLf 'All delimiters will be turned into vbLf .multiEndOfLineCSV = True
     End With
     With CSVint
         .ImportFromCSV .parseConfig